ayagoobi12/CS411Project/README.md

 User Stories 2:
-As a user, I want to be able to see what the value of my account is in different currencies.
+As a frequent user, I want to be able to see what the value of my account is in different currencies.

 Task 2:
 Integrate Currency Conversion API